BasedHardware/omi/docs/_developer/Plugins.md

 - `author`: Name of the plugin creator
 - `description`: Short summary of what your plugin achieves
 - `prompt`: Instructions on processing the transcription, starting with "You will be given a conversation."
+- `image`: URL or path to an image that represents your plugin.
+The image should be named `{plugin_id}.png` and placed in the `/assets/plugin_images` directory.
+Images should be in PNG format with a recommended size of 512x512 pixels.
+You can create the image using AI tools like DALL-E, Midjourney, or design it yourself.

 #### Good Prompt Example